jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - `example-1.md` starts with a level 2 ATX heading and, under the default configuration, triggers MD041 on line 1 because the first heading in the file is not level 1.
-- `example-2.md` starts with a level 1 ATX heading and does not trigger MD041, because its first heading satisfies the rule's requirement.
+- `example-2.md` starts with a level 1 ATX heading and does not trigger MD041, because its first heading satisfies the Rule Plugin's requirement.

 You will see these two files reused in later sections whenever we need simple, stable examples of heading-related behavior.